 In a nutshell, you get a free SSL certificate, a reliable backup service, SEO, speed, and image optimization services, and much more for only $10 per month.
 If you’re hosting 10+ websites on 10Web, you’ll only pay $6 per website.
 Not too shabby, huh?

 But of course, we don’t expect anybody to take our word for it.
-So, feel free to check out our non-binding 14-day free trial without credit card requirement and without any limitations.
+So, feel free to check out our non-binding free trial without any credit card requirement and without any limitations.
 That way you have full access to our colorful repertoire of amazing features.